MI-AMTE’s Mission

 Speaker: Gina Wilson, Knowles Teacher Initiative

 Early career mathematics teachers often experience risk and uncertainty when initiating conversations about equitable teaching practices with veteran colleagues.
 We address this by supporting them with the Collaboration Planner—a tool that helps teachers think intentionally about who is in their professional spaces and what colleagues might offer toward instructional goals.
-The planner helps teachers identify factors within school systems that impact collaborative relationships.
+Access the presentation linked above for details.

 AMTE Position Statement